An easy tuna pasta bake recipe made with tinned tuna, sweetcorn, and penne pasta enveloped in a rich and creamy cheese sauce.

 This is delicious family-friendly comfort food, and best of all, it's made with store cupboard ingredients!

-It's filling, hearty, warming, and comforting, and there is something so moreish about the combination of salty tuna, sweet juicy corn, and rich strong cheddar cheese that keeps you coming back for more!
+This pasta bake recipe is not only filling, hearty, warming, and comforting, but there's also an irresistible appeal to the mix of salty tuna, sweet juicy corn, and rich, strong cheddar cheese that makes you want more and more!

 👩🍳 Love pasta bakes?
 Try my easy pepperoni pizza pasta bake next!